 They believed that learning was one of the best ways you could spend your time.
-They didn’t see going to school as a chore at all.
-They looked forward to the chance to improve their minds.
 How did the ancient Greeks write numbers?
 Grandmother's Legacy: Space Invaders: a group project.
 Spencer Diamond here.

 We have never “gotten in trouble” or been asked to remove a new yarnbomb.
 Our yarnbombs do not damage flora and fauna.
 Yarnbombing is not a waste of time.
 Download hi-res images of our work from these Flickr sets or contact us.
 All images are approved for free cultural works (CC BY 2.0).
+To commission new work, contact us.
+View our portfolio here.
+String art by Lorna Watt.
 30 Creative Examples of Yarn Bombing.
 Caesar, the Anzac dog.
 Caesar, A Company, 4 Battalion, New Zealand Rifle Brigade Caesar the bulldog, wearing his official collar, led the grand parade down Auckland's Queen Street before the Rifle Brigade left New Zealand for the war.

 He was a trained Red Cross dog and helped rescue wounded troops during the Battle of the Somme in 1916.
 Dogs were especially useful for helping stretcher-bearers find wounded soldiers in no man's land at night.
 Caesar was killed in action.
 His collar is now held at the Auckland War Memorial Museum.
-A detail of Caesar's collar (note the incorrect spelling of his name) from the Auckland War Memorial Museum.
 First World War mascots - Military mascots.
 Caesar, A Company, 4 Battalion, New Zealand Rifle Brigade Caesar was a trained Red Cross bulldog that, before being killed in action, helped rescue wounded troops during the Battle of the Somme in 1916.

 Dogs were especially useful for helping stretcher-bearers find wounded soldiers in no man's land at night.
 Garnisonen i Sør Varanger dog.
 Belgian Shepherd Malinois on top of tank.
 Dogs in warfare.
 Dogs in warfare have a long history starting in ancient times.

 From 'war dogs' trained in combat to their use as scouts, sentries and trackers, their uses have been varied and some continue to exist in modern military usage.
 History During the Late Antiquity, Attila the Hun used giant Molosser dogs in his campaigns.
 Gifts of war dog breeding stock between European royalty were seen as suitable tokens for exchange throughout the Middle Ages.
 Other civilizations used armored dogs to defend caravans or attack enemies.
 The Spanish conquistadors used armored dogs that had been trained to kill natives.
-The British used dogs when they attacked the Irish and the Irish in turn used Irish Wolfhounds to attack invading Norman knights on horseback.
 Animals and war.
 Millions of animals were relied upon by all sides in World War One.

 The canines carried aid to the wounded, took messages between the lines and sniffed out enemy soldiers.
 Their roles were deemed so important that in the early months of 1917 the War Office formed the War Dog School of Instruction in Hampshire to train them.
-They were also used for pulling machine guns and equipment.
 The 9 million unsung heroes of WW1: Dogs, horses and carrier pigeons made victory possible.
 Trapped behind enemy lines during the First World War, the few surviving soldiers of the 77th Infantry Division came under fire from both sides.

 As German bullets strafed through the Argonne Forest in north-east France and picked them off one by one, they came under heavy shellfire from their own lines too.
 With less than 200 men from a 500-strong unit still alive, three messengers were sent on a perilous last-ditch mission to let HQ known their position.
-It was their only hope.
-Two were killed at once.
 Dogs in World War One.
 Dogs had a vital part to play in World War One as the complexes of trenches spread throughout the Western Front.